DataDog/integrations-core/kafka/README.md

   %r [%t] %p %c %x - %m%n
   ```

-Make sure you clone and edit the [integration pipeline][20] if you have a different format.
+Clone and edit the [integration pipeline][20] if you have a different format.

 * Collecting logs is disabled by default in the Datadog Agent, enable it in your `datadog.yaml` file with: